-The ADV7182 has two additional sync processing blocks that postprocess the raw synchronization information extracted from the digitized input video.
-If desired, the blocks can be disabled via the following two I2C bits: ENHSPLL and ENVSPROC.
+The ADV7182A has two additional sync processing blocks that postprocess the raw synchronization information extracted from the digitized input video.
+If desired, the blocks can be disabled via the ENHSPLL and ENVSPROC I2C bits.

-ENHSPLL, Enable HSYNC Processor, Address 0x01[6]
+ENHSPLL, Enable HSYNC Processor-Address 0x01, Bit 6

-The HSYNC processor is designed to filter incoming HSYNCs that have been corrupted by noise, providing improved performance for video signals with stable time bases but poor SNR.
+The HSYNC processor filters incoming HSYNCs that are corrupted by noise, providing improved performance for video signals with stable time bases but poor SNR.